Ye-Buehler/Molecular_Complexity/README.rst

         :target: https://gdb-molecular-complexity.readthedocs.io/en/latest/?version=latest
         :alt: Documentation Status

-# A View on Molecular Complexity from the GDB Chemical Space

-Thank you for your interest in this repo complementing the "[A View on Molecular Complexity from the GDB Chemical Space ](https:// )" publication.
+* Thank you for your interest in this repo complementing the "[A View on Molecular Complexity from the GDB Chemical Space ](https:// )" publication.

-MC1: MC1 = 1 – FDV; FDV = fraction of divalent nodes in the molecular graph
+* MC1: MC1 = 1 – FDV; FDV = fraction of divalent nodes in the molecular graph
-MC2: MC2 = NDV, with NDV = number of non-divalent nodes, not counting those in (C=O) belonging to (C=O)X groups, X = N, O
+* MC2: MC2 = NDV, with NDV = number of non-divalent nodes, not counting those in (C=O) belonging to (C=O)X groups, X = N, O

 Molecular Complexity directory structure::